 Through planting, and all of the waiting involved, I feel how progress can be slow and steady.
 How plants (like people) can be resilient, even through storms.. and how watering day by day produces fruit, just as it does when we water our souls.

-Gardening can be healing, drawing me closer to God’s natural balance, versus the hectic patterns of the world.
+Gardening can be healing, drawing us closer to natural balance, versus hectic patterns.

 Every morning before I breakfast I check through the window to see if something new has budded – and most days, there is nothing new.
 But sometimes, I glimpse buds forming or petals unfurling, and all of the waiting seems worthwhile.